json-api/json-api/format/index.md

 In addition, a resource object **MAY** contain any of these top-level members:

 * `"links"`, used for relationships (described below)
-* `"meta"`, which can be used for additional non-standard information that does not represent an attribute or relationship
+* `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.

 Any other member in a resource object represents an "attribute", which may contain any legal JSON value.